The 32nd Annual Detroit Jazz Festival | Sept. 2nd – 5th, 2011

 jazz and educational workshops throughout the year.
 Recently voted one

-the Detroit Jazz Festival is the largest free jazz festival in North America and a major tourist attraction for the City of Detroit, with 23 percent of its audience coming from out of state.
+of the top three jazz festivals in North America in a Jazz Times Critics’ Poll, the Detroit Jazz Festival is the largest free jazz festival in North America and a major tourist attraction for the City of Detroit, with 23 percent of its audience coming from out of state.

 It is supported through foundation grants, individual donations, and